 - Regular blood pressure screening will help reduce your risk for stroke.
 You can monitor your blood pressure at home.
 Ask your healthcare provider how often to check your blood pressure and what your blood pressure should be.
-Tell your healthcare provider if your blood pressure is higher than what he says it should be.
-He may need to change your medicine or help you make changes to your diet or exercise plan.
+Tell your healthcare provider if your blood pressure is higher than what he or she says it should be.
+He or she may need to change your medicine or help you make changes to your nutrition or exercise plan.

 - Surgery and other procedures may be needed to remove blockages in your blood vessels and improve blood flow to your heart or brain.
 Procedures may also be needed to treat a-fib.